fommil/fpmortals/manuscript/wip.md

   val futureEcho: Future[String] = echo[Future]
 ~~~~~~~~

-The `val futureEcho` is no longer a definition of the `echo` program that we can
+We have broken purity and are no longer writing FP code: `futureEcho` is not a
-rerun or substitute using referential transparency, but is instead the result of
+definition of the `echo` program that we can rerun or substitute using
-running `echo` once.
+referential transparency, but is instead the result of running `echo` once.

 `Future` conflates the definition of a program with *interpreting* it (i.e.
 running it).
 As a result, applications built with `Future` are difficult to